dhinojosa/nix-sandbox-reproducible-builds/README.md

 1. Look at the `nixpkgs` repository and view all the derivations available. https://github.com/NixOS/nixpkgs
 2. Use nixpkgs search online to search for nix package derivations https://search.nixos.org/packages
+3. Use the following in a terminal to see where `nixpkgs` will be stored `nix-instantiate --eval -E '<nixpkgs>' | xargs ls -al`

 ### Demo 2: Trying some commands